 Shopping for an HVAC system can be pretty daunting—after all, an HVAC is one of the most expensive purchases most families will make.
-At American Standard, we want to make sure that every part of the purchasing process is comfortable, and that starts with getting familiar with the HVAC basics - and that means answering all of your questions from, "What is a heat pump?" to, "How does central air work?" so you know how HVAC works with your home.
+At American Standard Heating & Air Conditioning, we want to make sure that every part of the purchasing process is comfortable, and that starts with getting familiar with the HVAC basics - and that means answering all of your questions from, "What is a heat pump?" to, "How does central air work?" so you know how HVAC works with your home.

 Much like finding the home that works for your family, you’ll want to find the right fit with your HVAC system, too.
-There’s no one size that fits all when it comes to HVAC systems, but working with an American Standard Customer Care Dealer will allow you to make the right choice for your home.
+There’s no one size that fits all when it comes to HVAC systems, but working with an American Standard Heating & Air Conditioning Customer Care Dealer will allow you to make the right choice for your home.

 Communicating Systems: Stay in control of your comfort with a system that communicates when to use either the heat and air system.
 Communicating systems, like the AccuLink™, provide a superior level of HVAC home automation with convenience and efficiency throughout its long system life.

 Ductless Systems: Made for homeowners who want the same reliable heating and air conditioning as larger homes but with the flexibility to do it in spaces where ductwork is not an option.
 With ductless systems, an outdoor unit is connected to an indoor unit mounted on a wall or ceiling to provide you and your family the reliable comfort you deserve.

 Geothermal Systems: We can’t control the temperature within the earth, but we can use it to our advantage.
 Geothermal systems, like the American Standard Heating & Air Conditioning Environwise™ System, taps into the even, steady temperatures underground to regulate your home’s indoor comfort.
 These systems use less energy and allow you to reduce energy costs and your carbon footprint.